Non-Euclidean geometry: Models

-Models of non-Euclidean geometry are mathematical models of geometries which are non-Euclidean in the sense that it is not the case that exactly one line can be drawn parallel to a given line l through a point that is not on l.
+Models of non-Euclidean geometry are mathematical models of geometries that are non-Euclidean in the sense that it is not the case that exactly one line can be drawn parallel to a given line l through a point A that is not on l.
 In hyperbolic geometric models, by contrast, there are infinitely many lines through A parallel to l, and in elliptic geometric models, parallel lines do not exist.
 (See the entries on hyperbolic geometry and elliptic geometry for more information.)

 Euclidean geometry is modelled by our notion of a "flat plane."

 The simplest model for elliptic geometry is a sphere, where lines are "great circles" (such as the equator or the meridians on a globe), and points opposite each other are identified (considered to be the same).

 The pseudosphere has the appropriate curvature to model hyperbolic geometry.

 Elliptic geometry

 The simplest model for elliptic geometry is a sphere, where lines are "great circles" (such as the equator or the meridians on a globe), and points opposite each other (called antipodal points) are identified (considered the same).
 This is also one of the standard models of the real projective plane.
 The difference is that as a model of elliptic geometry a metric is introduced permitting the measurement of lengths and angles, while as a model of the projective plane there is no such metric.

 In the elliptic model, for any given line l and a point A, which is not on l, all lines through A will intersect l.